monacca1/nuggit/README.md

 Nuggit is a wrapper for git that makes repositories consisting of submodules (or nested submodules) work more like mono-repositories.
-This is, in part, achieved by doing work on the same branch across all submodules and taking the approproate action when submodules are modified, added, pushed, pulled etc. without requring the user to do extra magic just for submodules.
+This is, in part, achieved by doing work on the same branch across all submodules and taking the appropriate action when submodules are modified, added, pushed, pulled etc. without requiring the user to do extra magic just for submodules.

 A wrapper script. "ngt" can be used to invoke all of the capabilities defined below.
 Tab auto-completion is optionally available for this wrapper.